Canadian Pacific 2317: Steamtown U.S.A

+Steamtown National Historic Site

 The locomotive was fired up once more on September 1 for the first Steamtown excursion in Scranton, which ran on the former Delaware, Lackawanna and Western (DLW) mainline between Scranton and Elmhurst, Pennsylvania.
 In 1986, it was painted up in the DLW’s "Pocono Mountain Route" livery.
 It remained in this livery, until after the National Park Service (NPS) acquired Steamtown in 1987.
 The locomotive was subsequently repainted into the livery it wore in active service with CPR.

-The locomotive was present at the grand opening of Steamtown National Historic Site along with several other locomotives, including Baldwin Locomotive Works 26, Canadian National 3254, Reading Blue Mountain and Northern Railroad 425, New York, Susquehanna and Western’s Ex-China Railways SY No. 142, and Milwaukee Road 261, and the locomotive ran several excursion trains on the former DLW main line.
+The locomotive was present at the grand opening of Steamtown National Historic Site (NHS) along with several other locomotives, including Baldwin Locomotive Works 26, Canadian National 3254, Reading Blue Mountain and Northern Railroad 425, New York, Susquehanna and Western 142, and Milwaukee Road 261, and the locomotive ran several excursion trains on the former DLW main line.
 The locomotive subsequently settled down as Steamtown’s main workhorse, and it would often pull Steamtown's excursions in tandem with No. 3254 until 2004, when problems with its trailing truck, dry pipe, and tires were discovered.
 Between 2004 and 2007, it only pulled the "Scranton Limited" yard shuttle trains.
 After new tires were installed in 2007, the locomotive was allowed to pull a few of the longer excursions to East Stroudsburg, Pennsylvania, and the Delaware Water Gap.

-Disposition

 After the end of the 2009 operating season, it was used only sparingly as its flue-time was close to expiring.
 No. 2317 made its last run on September 5, 2010, during Steamtown's 2010 Lackawanna Railfest.
 After the event, the locomotive was placed into storage in the Steamtown Roundhouse where it is viewable to the public, it was previously waiting for Federal Railroad Administration (FRA) mandated 1,472-day inspection and repairs to operate again.
 Steamtown originally planned to return No. 2317 to service again once the restoration of Boston and Maine 3713 was completed.
-As of 2022, however, the locomotive still remains on static display, and Steamtown has stated that they have no plans on returning No. 2317 to service again anytime soon, since the locomotive is in poor mechanical condition and would require a more expensive overhaul in order for it to run again.
-No. 3713 will be replacing both No. 2317 and No. 3254 as Steamtown's main attraction for mainline excursion trains.
+As of 2022, however, the locomotive still remains on static display, and Steamtown has stated that they have no plans on returning No. 2317 to service again anytime soon.
+The locomotive itself is in decent mechanical condition but would require an overhaul in order for it to run again.
+Boston and Maine 3713 will be replacing both No. 2317 and No. 3254 as Steamtown's main attraction for mainline excursion trains.